rip3045/edge_detection_and_3d_projection/README.md

 the system is designed to interface with usb cameras with a measured fov

-By running edge detection on the caught immages and attempting to match angle values between pixels, a 3d projection is rendered with a distance matched to the distance of the caught object
+By running edge detection on the caught images and attempting to match angle values between pixels, a 3d projection is rendered with a distance matched to the distance of the caught object

 Additional ideas for improvement